This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Selecting The Right Stitch for Your Project

-- Straight Stitch: The classic go-to for basic seams and sewing patterns.
-Perfect for beginners.
+- Straight Stitch: The workhorse for basic seams and everyday projects—ideal for cotton and stable fabrics where durability matters.

 Adjusting The Sewing Plate for Seam Width